gjcarrette/siod/winsiod/README.txt

 VAX using the standard DEC compilers for VMS.
 Results on other processor architectures should scale accordingly.

-George Carrette, June 16, 1996. gjc@world.std.com
+George Carrette, June 16, 1996. gjc@alum.mit.edu

 The standard distribution contains unix manual pages in source and text (txt) formats.
 A number of command files are provided that